IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 Social work is a dynamic profession concerned with the changing needs of people and society.
 To respond to such needs, the faculty, students, members of the practice community, and others regularly review the curriculum of the School of Social Work.

-The second level of preparation is the Intermediate curriculum which entails 5 courses that all students take in common, including a field practicum course of 320 hours for regular standing students.
-The purpose of the Intermediate curriculum is to prepare students with more breadth and depth in their knowledge base (theories that underlie social work practice).
-In addition, the Intermediate curriculum serves to advance their critical thinking and foundation practice skills for entry into very specialized fields of practice, or concentrations.
+The purpose of the Concentration curriculum is to prepare students with more breadth and depth in their knowledge base (theories that underlie social work practice).
+In addition, the Concentration curriculum serves to advance their critical thinking and foundation practice skills for entry into very specialized fields of practice, or concentrations.

-Following the Intermediate curriculum, students enter into concentration or advanced curriculum.
+Following the Concentration curriculum, students enter into Practice Area curriculum.

 Students who elect to practice in the health arena, apply the knowledge and skills of advanced social work practice to build and work effectively with multi-disciplinary teams that include physicians, nurses, dentists, psychiatrists and other health care professionals.
 Students learn the medical terminology to conduct bio-psycho-social assessments based on myriad disease entities and patient dynamics.
 As social workers, they understand how healthcare is financed in the United States, analyze how financial resources for healthcare affect individual patient care, and advocate for change that improves access for all individuals regardless of race, ethnicity, gender, age, sexual orientation, gender identity or other factors.